ocaml-flambda/flambda-backend/jane/doc/extensions/local/reference.md

 The region around the body of a function prevents local allocations inside that function from escaping.
-Occasionally, it is useful to write a function that allows local allocations to escape, which can be done by explicitly marking such functions.
+Occasionally, it is useful to write a function that allocates and returns value in caller's region.

-This is useful particularly for constructor functions of abstract types.
 For instance, consider this code that uses an `int ref` as a counter:

 ```ocaml
 let f () =